SQLite a.k.a. SQLite3

 Since 2008 i have had the pleasure of working with sqlite's creator, Richard Hipp, via his Fossil SCM project and, in recent years, in much more limited capacities on other pet projects of his such as the althttpd web server and the pikchr "declarative diagram description" tool (for lack of a better description).
 (Althttpd is, not coincidentally, the web server which runs all of the wanderinghorse.net websites.)
 More than a quarter of my life has been spent coding in and around that community.

-In late 2021 i was "drafted" into the sqlite team, primarily in an administrative support role, e.g. assisting in administration of its public support forum in order to free Richard up from some of that workload.
+In late 2021 i was "drafted" into the sqlite team, primarily in an administrative support role, e.g. assisting in administration of its public support forum in order to free Richard and Dan (the core devs) up from some of that workload.
 (Though i'm quite proficient in C, the relational algebra in sqlite's core code is well above my proverbial paygrade, and i've never had any delusions/aspirations of working on the sqlite internals.)

 In mid-2022 the project began to investigate the feasibility of using WebAssembly, in combination with with the (then-)up-and-coming Origin-Private FileSystem web storage technology, to bring persistent sqlite3 databases to the browsers.
 (A small number of bleeding edge folks had already been using sqlite3 via WASM for at least 3 years, but without any sort of persistence.)
 Since WebAssembly is closely associated with JavaScript, and i'm the Fossil SCM's de facto "JavaScript Guy," that new effort fell neatly into my lap with no objection on my part.
 Indeed, that's the type of thing i do for fun, so welcomed it.